monta-app/static/gdpr.md

 # GDPR

+Last updated: December 27, 2020

-This document is to descripe the how we handle data on behalf of users.
+__This document is to descripe the how we handle data on behalf of users.__

 And what options we have for users to control it.